eatlas/CS_AIMS_Coral-Sea-Features/readme.md

-# CS_AIMS_Coral-Sea-Features_2024
+# CS_AIMS_Coral-Sea-Features_2025
-This repository contains scripts that were used in the development of the Coral Sea Features dataset.
+This repository contains utility scripts that were used in the development of the Coral Sea Features dataset.
+For full information about this dataset see:

+Lawrey, E., Bycroft, R. (2025).
+Coral Sea Features - Dataset collection - Coral reefs, Cays, Oceanic reef atoll platforms, and Depth contours (AIMS).
+[Data set]. eAtlas. https://doi.org/10.26274/pgjp-8462

 All the satellite image preparation used in the development is described separately in [Lawrey and Hammerton, 2022](https://doi.org/10.26274/NH77-ZW79).

-It should be noted that this dataset is largely created manually and this these scripts represent utilities that were used to process portions of the dataset production, and can't be used to reproduce the dataset.
+It should be noted that this dataset was largely created manually and this these scripts represent utilities that were used to process portions of the dataset production, and do not full represent the full workflow associated with the dataset as much of the processing was performed in QGIS.
 It should also be noted that most of these scripts refer to files that were intermediate files during the production and thus will not work directly from the public files.
-They are provided as a form of documentation, rather than to allow rerunning of the processing from scratch.
+They are provided as a form of documentation, rather than to allow a blind rerun of the processing from scratch.

 # Installation Guide